 We used data from the 2018 American Community Survey on the age structure and composition of households in each CSA to characterize the prevalence of households at risk for multigenerational spread of viral infection.
 Throughout both Phases II and III, the weekly incidence of new COVID-19 infections in CSAs in the highest quartile of at-risk household prevalence was more than 3-fold the incidence in CSAs in the lowest quartile (Figure 11).
 The persistent relationship between the proportion of at-risk households and the weekly incidence of new infections was confirmed in a generalized spatial model (Spatial Model 2, Appendix B).
-The relationship between at-risk household prevalence and age-adjusted cumulative COVID-19 incidence was observed in all four foci of infection (Figure 12, Appendix D).
-The quantitative relation between at-risk household prevalence and age-adjusted cumulative COVID-19 incidence was strongest in those CSAs with the highest index of gym visitation in April (Figure 13, Appendix D).
-The map of the prevalence of at-risk multigenerational households is strikingly concordant with the map of cumulative incidence (Figure 13).
+The relationship between at-risk household prevalence and age-adjusted cumulative COVID-19 incidence was observed in all four foci of infection (Figure 12, Appendix D) and in both the early and late phases of the epidemic (Appendix E).
+The quantitative relation between at-risk household prevalence and age-adjusted cumulative relation between at-risk household prevalence of at-risk multigenerational households is strikingly concordant with the map of cumulative incidence (Figure 13).